Brooklyn Game Store

 ❖

-80% of new players participating in usability test discovered the first puzzle.
+90% of new players discovered the first puzzle.

 (2) Add interactive objects early in the experience in order to increase player curiosity and expectation of world interactions.